-The TurbSim archive can be downloaded from the NREL Web server page at http://wind.nrel.gov/designcodes/.
+The TurbSim archive can be downloaded from the NREL Web server page at http://nwtc.nrel.gov.
 The downloaded file will have a name like "TurbSim_v150.exe."
 Create a TurbSim folder somewhere on your file system and put this file there.
 You can double click on it from Windows Explorer or type "TurbSim_v150" (or the exact file name) at a command prompt, using the TurbSim folder as the current directory.
 Running this executable file creates some files and folders.
-Please see Marshall Buhl's paper Installing NWTC Design Codes [10] for information on how to set up TurbSim to run in any folder.
+Please see Marshall Buhl's paper Installing NWTC CAE Tools on PCs Running Windows® [11] for information on how to set up TurbSim to run in any folder.

 To be able to generate coherent structures with TurbSim, users will also need to download the coherent structures archive from NREL's Web server page.
 The file is named "TSM_structures.exe."
 Create a folder on your file system and put this file there.
 Execute the program by double clicking on it or by typing "TSM_structures" at a command prompt with the folder you created as the current directory.
 When executed, this archive creates the files and folders used to define coherent structures.
-It is necessary to type the name of the path to these folders in TurbSim and AeroDyn input files.
+It is necessary to type the name of the path to these folders in TurbSim and AeroDyn v13 input files.